A Guide to Using Care Plans

 Best Practices & Tips

-• Customize your templates: Administrators should configure categories, prompts, required fields, dropdowns, and instructions in Business Settings > Care Plans
+• Customize your templates: Administrators should configure categories, prompts, required fields, dropdowns, and instructions in the Care Plan's Settings, which are accessible by clicking the wheel/cog icon at the top of the Care Plan feature.

 • Use update notes vs overwriting: To preserve continuity and audit trails, small changes can be recorded via “Update Notes” (rather than overwriting the plan).